HackPack/HackUnit/README.md

 * --exclude="path/to/exclude" : Do not scan the file or any file under the path provided.
 This option may be given multiple times to exclude multiple paths/files.
 * --no-color : Disable the use of ANSI color escape codes in the report
-* --cover="path/for/coverage" *EXPERIMENTAL* Generate a coverage report for files in the path given.

 Test Suites
 -----------